Accommodation Letter Procedure

 - Assess the course design in regard to the student’s need for accommodations (What is essential?
 Where might flexibility exist?);

-- Contact the DSO Access Consultant if an accommodation in the letter can not be implemented.
-Accommodations should not lower academic standards or change essential requirements.
+- Contact the DSO Access Consultant if you believe an accommodation in the letter can not be implemented.
+Accommodations should not lower academic standards or change essential requirements of the course objectives.
 All denials of an accommodation must be communicated from the DSO to the student;

 - Coordinate with the student about implementing reasonable accommodations when an accommodation letter is received;

-- Consult with the DSO when students make late requests or when concern exists about an accommodation request;
+- Consult with the DSO when concern exists about when students make late requests or a specific accommodation request;

 - Be respectful toward the student’s situation and be available to speak with the student about accommodations for one’s course;